 Hang Be - one of the must-visit markets in Hanoi which is also famous for cooked food such as Chung cake, five-color sticky rice, boiled chicken biting flower, and especially fish-sauce belly pork that brands this place.
 Prices range from 50,000 - 300,000 VND ($2.8 - 13.2).

 In addition, you can find a lot of traditional dishes of Vietnam such as stewed pork, stewed fish, squid cake, Vietnamese pork sausage, spring rolls, nereididae cake with prices from 30,000 - 200,000 VND ($1.3 - 8.7).

 Traveling to Hanoi, Vietnam, you do not miss taking the experience home with some souvenirs and little things as gifts for family and friends.
 The best places to get special souvenirs are the shops in Hanoi's old quarter streets.
 Along the ancient streets, there is a range of little shops in line creating a small market where you can see many cute things such as jewelry, accessories, hand fan, conical hat, Hanoi attractions’ miniature,...

 6 - Silk market Hanoi

-If you are looking for silk fabric and silk products, Hang Dao street, Hang Bong street in Hanoi old quarter is highly recommended.
+If you are looking for Vietnamese silk fabric and silk products, Hang Dao street, Hang Bong street in Hanoi old quarter is highly recommended.
 These long-standing stores have existed for decades, you can find many high-class items with unique patterns, diverse forms, and sizes for foreigners.